apache/nuttx/syscall/README.txt

         member types when passing the actual parameter.
 Similarly, we cannot cast a union sigval to a uinptr_t either.
 Rather, we need to cast a specific union member fieldname to uintptr_t.

+Variadic Functions:

+   General variadic functions which may have an arbitrary number of argument or arbitrary types cannot be represented as system calls.  syslog() is a good example.
+Normally you would work around this by using the non- variadic form of the OS interface that accepts a va_list as an argument, vsyslog() in this case.

+   There there are many functions that have a variadic form but take only one or two arguments optional arguments.
+There can be handled as system calls, but only by treating them as though they had a fixed number of arguments.

+   These are are handled in syscall.csv by appending the number and type of optional arguments.
+For example, consider the open() OS interface.
+Its prototype is:

+      int open(const char *path, int oflag, ...);

+   In reality, open may take only a single optional argument of type mode_t and is represented in syscall.cvs like this:

+      "open","fcntl.h","","int","const char*","int","...","mode_t"

+   The existence of the "mode_t" tells tools/mksyscall that there is at most one optional parameter and, if present, it is of type mode_t.

 NOTE: This CSV file is used both to support the generate of trap information, but also for the generation of symbol tables.
 See nuttx/tools/README.txt